 One thing that customers are always asking us is how they can implement mobile security to ensure that it fits into their back-end infrastructure.
 This issue comes up so often that we decided the time was right to do something different to help customers with their needs.
 As Samsung Business’ CISO, I’m tasked with ensuring that security is built into not only our business, but our customers’ businesses as well.

-Samsung and Booz Allen Hamilton have been working together to build a model for enterprise mobile security assessments.
 Mobility offers many advantages, from improved productivity to flexibility, solidifying its importance as a core strategy for organizations.
 By undergoing a security assessment, a business can identify gaps in its security controls and improve its security posture.

 Assessments Specifically Designed for Mobile Environments

-The goal is to ensure that organizations have the proper mobile security strategy, policies and SSL connectivity for their needs and business objectives.
+The goal of mobile security assessments is to ensure that organizations have the proper mobile security strategy, policies and SSL connectivity for their needs and business objectives.
 With this model, organizations can address issues specific to mobile environments, such as discovering what’s needed to prevent data from leaking when a device is lost or stolen, or how to efficiently capture mobile logs to track activity.
 The process will also take into account the regulations with which an organization must comply and will help it develop processes to ensure compliance.

 Aligning Mobility With Business Needs